-With just a few important exceptions, the only people or other entities who need to follow the Privacy Rule and keep your information confidential are "covered entities."
+With just a few important exceptions, the only people or entities that need to follow the Privacy Rule and keep your information confidential are "covered entities."
 A covered entity can mean any of the following:

-A health care provider.
+- A health care provider.

-- A health plan. - A health care clearinghouse.
+- A health plan.

+- A health care clearinghouse.

 As you can see, that's a relatively limited list.
-If you are concerned about your privacy in general, keep the brevity of this list in mind when discussing your medical information with anyone.
+If you're concerned about your privacy in general, keep the brevity of this list in mind when discussing your medical information with anyone.
 Though it wouldn't be the nicest thing to do, your neighbor can gossip with others about your medical history and not be in violation of HIPAA.
 Businesses that get a hold of your medical information might not be obligated to keep it private if they aren't involved in providing or paying for health care.

-Still, each item on the list deserves clarification.
+Still, each item on the list of covered entities deserves some clarification.